Preparing students for many roles.

 With additional education and experience, career opportunities in management and education roles become possible.

 Overall, job opportunities for LPNs and RNs are expected to be excellent.
-Employment of licensed practical nurses and registered nurses is expected to grow 9 percent from 2020 to 2030, as fast as the average for all occupations.
+Employment of licensed practical nurses and registered nurses is expected to grow 6% from 2022 to 2032, faster than the average for all occupations.
 The average salary ranges depend on the employer and your skill level.
-Median annual earnings for LPNs were $48,820 in 2020 and $73,300 for RNs.*
+Median annual earnings for LPNs were $54,620 in 2022 and $81,220 for RNs.*

 Contact the Nursing Programnursing@alpenacc.edu